-The Garlic Mustard Challenge in New England is a collaborative effort to restore and protect natural ecosystems and prevent the further spread of the invasive plant garlic mustard (Allaria petiolata).
-The goal is to encourage people to get out on the land and care for local natural areas in New England in a fun and engaging way.
+The Garlic Mustard Challenge in New England is a regional effort to restore natural ecosystems and prevent the further spread of garlic mustard (Allaria petiolata).

 - When?
 Late April through early June, or whenever garlic mustard is in flower (but seeds are not yet set)

 - Where?
 Look for garlic mustard in your yard or neighborhood throughout New England.